dotnet/docs-aspire/docs/troubleshooting/allow-unsecure-transport.md

 $env:ASPIRE_ALLOW_UNSECURED_TRANSPORT = "true"
 ```

+---

-Alternatively, you can control this via the launch profile.
-To do this, add the following setting to the `launchSettings.json` file, per transport setting:
+Alternatively, you can control this via the launch profile as it exposes the ability to configure environment variables per profile.
+To do this, consider the following example settings in the `launchSettings.json` file:

 ```json
 {